julelang/manual/src/common-concepts/functions.md

     str_out("Hello", "World", "Variadic")
 }
 ```
 As seen in the example above, many arguments could be given to the function even though it was a single parameter.
 This is a result of the variadic parameter.
-Putting the `...` operator before its name makes parameter variadic.
+Putting the `...` operator before its type makes parameter variadic.
 ::: tip
 - Each variadic parameter, actually is an slice.
 - Variadic parameters is not must have an argument in calling.